sunrivse/sunrivse/README.md

  name tags you should know

 1. dniuf - do not interact unless friends
-2. 𝘿𝙉𝙄 - 𝘿𝙊 𝙉𝙊𝙏 𝙄𝙉𝙏𝙀𝙍𝘼𝘾𝙏
+2. dni  - do not interact
-3. 𝘿𝙉𝘿 - 𝘿𝙊 𝙉𝙊𝙏 𝘿𝙄𝙎𝙏𝙐𝙍𝘽
+3. DND - do not disturb
-4. 𝘼𝙁𝘿 - 𝘼𝙒𝘼𝙔 𝙁𝙍𝙊𝙈 𝘿𝙀𝙑𝙄𝘾𝙀𝙎
+4. afd - away from devices
-5. 𝙊𝙁𝙁𝙏𝘼𝘽 - 𝙉𝙊𝙏 𝙊𝙉 𝙏𝘼𝘽
+5. offtab